Promoting Supply Chain CSR

 Education for Procurement Personnel

-To help all those in procurement positions improve their understanding and implementation of CSR, information about the Basic Purchasing Principles and supply chain CSR is included in training materials for new employees, transferred employees, and management skills improvement.
-All Sharp Group employees take compliance-related training based on the Sharp Code of Conduct, which covers topics such as respect for human rights.
+To help all those in procurement positions company-wide improve their understanding and implementation of CSR, a thorough explanation of the Basic Purchasing Principles, along with a curriculum relating to supply chain CSR, is included in training materials for new employees, transferred employees, and management skills improvement.
+All Sharp Group employees also take compliance-related training based on the Sharp Code of Conduct, which covers topics such as respect for human rights.

 Procurement BCP*